pluteski/speech-to-text/blog/content/coopspecies_summary_0.md

 The book makes some fairly sound arguments that the non-cooperative models fail to explain two aspects of human cooperation:

-1. it takes place in groups far larger than the immediate family, and
+1. It happens in groups far larger than the immediate family, and
-2. it occurs in interactions that are unlikely to be repeated, where it is impossible to improve one’s reputation from cooperating.
+2. It happens in interactions that are unlikely to be repeated, where it is impossible to improve one’s reputation by cooperating.

 Experiments showed that a majority of subjects were conditional altruistic cooperators -- this means that they will cooperate if they feel assured that the other subjects will cooperate.
 They make a strong case that this is not predicted by non-cooperative theories.